 Davenport in Santa Cruz County, California — The American West (Pacific Coastal)

 Location.
-37° 0.666′ N, 122° 11.68′ W. Marker is in Davenport, California, in Santa Cruz County.
-Marker is at the intersection of Cabrillo Highway (State Highway 1) and Center Street on Cabrillo Highway.
-Click for map.
-Marker is at or near this postal address: 450 Cabrillo Highway, Davenport CA 95017, United States of America.
+37° 4.509′ N, 122° 13.214′ W. Marker is in Davenport, California, in Santa Cruz County.
+Marker can Touch for map.
+Marker is about two miles up the trail from the Monterey Bay Salmon and Trout Project.
+Marker is at or near this postal address: 675 Big Creek Road, Davenport CA 95017, United States of America.

 Credits.
-This page originally submitted on , by Barry Swackhamer of San Jose, California.
-This page has been viewed 341 times since then and 24 times this year.
-Photos: 1, 2, 3. submitted on , by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
-This page was last revised on June 16, 2016.
+This page was last revised on January 21, 2017.
+This page originally submitted on January 20, 2017, by Frank Gunshow Sanchez of Hollister, California.
+This page has been viewed 237 times since then and 37 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on January 20, 2017, by Frank Gunshow Sanchez of Hollister, California. • Syd Whittle was the editor who published this page.